Lebanon's collapse piles strain on army, security forces | Law-Order

 The military, its commander and the caretaker interior minister have denied recent local media reports that economic hardship spurred a rise in forces abandoning duty.
 Still, three security sources told Reuters a buildup of pressure on lower-ranking servicemen has fueled concerns of desertions.

 One member of the security forces, speaking on condition of anonymity, said he wanted to leave after many years because it had become hard to pay rent.
 He said he knew three others who had deserted, which is punishable by law, and worried commanders would reject his request for a discharge.
-"If nothing works, I'll have to resort to fleeing," he said, adding he used to be able to buy his children whatever they wanted but now could barely afford a few groceries.
+"If nothing works, I'll have to resort to fleeing," he said.
+"We're ready to protect of course but...I used to buy my kids whatever they wanted.
+Now I can barely afford groceries."

-FEAR OF CRIME With Lebanon on edge, unrest is expected to grow.
-Protesters have burned tyres and shut main roads since the Lebanese pound hit its new low.
+FEAR OF CRIME With the country on edge, unrest is expected to grow.
+Lebanese have burned tyres and shut main roads for a week since the currency hit its new low.

-While the president urged forces to stop the roadblocks on Monday, General Aoun warned in a separate meeting against pulling the army into political wrangles.
-The economy's collapse has brought a shift in robberies with more people trying to steal food, baby formula or medicine, one security source said.
+A day after the president asked forces to open the roads, protesters still blocked highways leading out of Beirut on Tuesday.
+The economy's collapse has brought a shift in robberies with more people trying to steal food, baby formula or medicine, a second security source said.
 There was also an uptick in gunmen holding up drivers at night to take cars, he said.

 In 2020, murders jumped 91% from 2019, according to research firm Information International, based on police data.
 Robberies shot up 57% and car thefts hit a nine-year high.
 A police spokesman did not respond to a request for comment.